 Tip is getting common in the hotel or luxury restaurant, normally local don’t tips when they eat at street or small restaurants.
 We suggest you leave the changes or tips when you satisfied with the food you order.

-20. Breakfast Included in Hotel rate
+20. Breakfast included in hotel rate

-21. Traffic in major cities is chaotic
+21. Traffic in major cities is organized chaos

 22. Friendly Vietnamese People?